 Consequentialism, by consequentialist lights, does not deprive agents of valuable commitments because non-consequentialist commitments, by these lights, are based on mistakes about moral facts.
 The integrity objection, if taken to allege that consequentialism deprives agents of this kind of value, is unsuccessful.
 The integrity objection may instead be taken to allege that consequentialism leaves no room for character.
 This objection is unsuccessful because consequentialism leaves room for a palette of consequentialist commitments from which agents can construct character.

+An excellent discussion—well done.
+I have some doubts about the argument, but it’s clear, interesting, imaginative, and well controlled: a very fine exam essay.

+Mark: 80